Photo credit Dylan Ward

 Hayley has continued investigating humanity through teaching, dance-making and performance and has shown work as a resident choreographer at Michigan State University in Lansing, MI, and at Velocity Dance Center, On the Boards, Erickson Theater Off Broadway and YAW Theatre in Seattle, WA.

-As an educator, she has completed Anne Green Gilbert's Summer Dance Institute for Teachers, WA State's Teaching Artist Training Lab, and continues to study with somatic practitioners in the region, including embodied consciousness facilitator Sono Hashisaki.
+As an educator, she has completed Anne Green Gilbert's Summer Dance Institute for Teachers, WA State's Teaching Artist Training Lab, and continues to study with somatic practitioners in the region, including embodied consciousness instructor Sono Hashisaki.
 She believes dance technique, especially when combined with mindfulness, can facilitate body agency - the capacity to claim all parts of ourselves as an interconnected, spacious being with a unique voice to explore and celebrate.

 When Hayley is not dancing or being in nature, she coordinates community outreach programs at Spectrum Dance Theater and is a board member for Dance Educators Association of Washington (Social Media Director).